-Preference shares issued to Northern Arc Capital Limited (Holding Company) are redeemable at premium of 8% p.a. at the end of 4 years from the date of allotment.
+Preference shares are redeemable at premium of 8% p.a. at the end of 4 years from the date of allotment.

 The preference shareholder is entitled to vote only on resolution placed before the Company which directly affects the rights attached to such preference shares as set out in Section 47 of the Companies Act, 2013.